tapjs/tapjs/docs/src/content/docs/api/parallel-tests/index.md

 To run child tests in parallel, set `t.jobs = <some number>` in your test program.
 This can be set either on the root tap object, or on any child test.

+The default number of jobs within a given test _file_ is 1, regardless of what you specify on the command line.

 If `t.jobs` is set to a number greater than 1, then tests will be run in `buffered` mode by default.
 To force a test to be serialized, set